UDC-GAC/ServerlessYARN/README.md

     vagrant halt
     ```

-- Or you may destroy the virtual cluster with:
+- Or you may destroy the whole virtual cluster with:
     ```
     vagrant destroy --force
     ```